NavinBondade/Classifying-And-Predicting-Five-Rice-Diseases-With-Deep-Learning/README.md

 </p>

 <img src="https://image.freepik.com/free-photo/rice-blast-disease-rice-diseases-damage-rice-grains-paddy-farms_46178-489.jpg" alt="tomato" width="1000" height="510">
-<p>Rice is an inseparable part of Indian's diet, and that's why India every year produces a whopping 104.80 million tonnes of rice.
-Rice is counted as one of the most labor-intensive crops to grow.
-Rice crops often suffer from soil moisture stress due to erratic, inadequate rainfall, and other environmental factors.
-These many times give rise to the spread of diseases which badly damage the crop fields and cause wastage of money and time to farmers too.
-To battle against this problem and provide farmers a cheaper and faster means of understanding the crop diseases I have created a deep learning model that capable of identifying five rice diseases.</b></p>
+<p>Rice is a staple in the Indian diet, with the nation producing an impressive 104.80 million tonnes annually.
+However, rice cultivation is among the most labor-intensive agricultural activities, and it faces significant challenges due to environmental factors such as erratic and inadequate rainfall, which often leads to soil moisture stress.
+This stress, in turn, creates conditions conducive to the spread of diseases, severely damaging crop yields.
+The consequences are not only financial, leading to substantial losses for farmers, but also time-consuming, as efforts to control these diseases are resource-intensive.

+To address this pressing issue and offer farmers a cost-effective and efficient solution for diagnosing rice crop diseases, I have developed a state-of-the-art deep learning model.
+This model is capable of accurately identifying five distinct rice diseases, providing farmers with a powerful tool to combat crop loss and optimize their agricultural practices.
+By leveraging advanced deep learning techniques, my model aims to enhance the resilience of rice cultivation, ensuring higher yields and contributing to the overall sustainability of rice production in India.</b></p>
 <h2>Libraries Used</h2>
 <ul>
   <li>Tensorflow</li>